Policing-Redefined/docs/docs/developer-docs/cdf/vehicles/vehicle-data.md

 ### Methods
 ### `GetVehicleData(this Vehicle vehicle)`
-:::note
+:::important
-This method is technically under `VehicleDataController`.
-Not `VehicleData`
+This method is under `VehicleDataController`.
 :::
 This static extension method allows you to retrieve or initialize a `VehicleData` record for a specified `Rage.Vehicle` instance.